klaytn/kips/KIPs/kip-draft_kgp6.md

 - `removeSender`: to remove sender details from the array.
 - `registerReceiver`: to register receiver address and its fund distribution.
 - `removeReceiver`: to remove receiver details from the array.
+- `finalizeRegistration`: sets the status to Registered only executed by owner.
+After this stage, registrations will be restricted.
 - `approve`: to approve a senderAddress by the admin.
-- `setStatus`: to set the current status of the contract only by owner.
+- `finalizeApproval`: sets the status to Approved.
+After this stage, approvals will be restricted.
   </br>
   **Conditions**
-  - every sender is approved
+  - every sender must be approved
   - min required admin’s approval is done for sender contract address.
   - sum of sender’s balance is greater than treasury amount
     </br>
-    ENUM order should be followed to setStatus
-  - Initialized → Registered → Approved → Finalized ✅
-  - Initialized → Registered → Finalized ❌
-  - Initialized → Approved ❌
-  - Initialized → Finalized ❌
 - `reset`: resets all storage values to empty objects except rebalanceBlockNumber.
+It can only be called during Initialization, Registration and Approved status.
 - `finalizeContract`: to record the execution result of the rebalance and finalize the contract.
 The storage data cannot be modified after this stage.

 #### Fallback Function